 We are committed to making Ekone Summer Camp accessible to a wide range of children, cultivating leadership among campers, and providing meaningful volunteer opportunities for adults.

-To this end, we offer Scholarship support to children who are otherwise unable to attend camp, Internships for children ready to take more responsibility, and Volunteer positions for parents or other adults who have something special to bring to the Ekone camp experience.
+To this end, we offer Scholarship support to children who are otherwise unable to attend camp, Counselor-In-Training opportunities for campers ready to take more responsibility, Internships for older teens and young adults seeking an immersion into our dynamic staff, and Volunteer positions for parents or other adults who have something special to bring to the Ekone camp experience.

 We work closely with families and individuals seeking financial assistance to determine what is within their means, and develop a comprehensive tuition plan.
 We typically ask families to cover at least 20% of the tuition, and also offer payment plans.
 We’re happy to consider any and all requests for assistance.
-For more information on our approach to scholarships, please download the application below.
+For more information on our approach to scholarships and application instructions, please read this overview:

-Many thanks to Pediatric Associates of the Northwest for their generous gift to support scholarships for Portland metro children in 2012, and to all of the camp families and donors that have contributed to the scholarship fund this year!
+Many thanks to Pediatric Associates of the Northwest for their generous annual gift to support scholarships for Portland metro children, to the Herbert A. Templeton Foundation for grants in 2013 and 2014, to the Jack & Shirley McIntyre Foundation for support in 2014, and to all of the camp families and donors that have contributed to the scholarship fund!

-For campers interested in learning about leadership and giving back to Ekone, we offer a selective internship opportunity.
-Most of our interns have attended camp for a few seasons and have shown that they are hard working, a positive example for other campers, and ready to take on more responsibility.
-Interns are ages 13-18, with priority given to returning interns and campers.
-For more information on becoming an Ekone camp intern, please download the application below.
+For campers interested in learning about leadership and giving back to Ekone, we offer a selective CIT opportunity.
+Most of our CITs have attended camp for a few seasons and have shown that they are hard working, a positive example for other campers, and ready to take on more responsibility.
+CITs are ages 13-17, and are almost always returning campers.
+A maximum of 4 CITs will be selected for each camp session (no CIT positions for Wrangler or Advanced Homestead camps).
+For more information on becoming an Ekone camp CIT and application instructions, please read this overview.

 Dedicated and talented adult volunteers help make Ekone Summer Camps such a one-of-a-kind experience.
 Past volunteers have led groups of campers to create incredible art installations, buildings, dramatic productions, and nature councils, and have offered teachings on wilderness skills, animals, botany, plant medicine, livestock, permaculture, and gardening…just to name a few examples!
 If you have a special talent to share with children, please consider offering your skills at camp.